mojaloop/pisp-project/docs/linking/README.md

 ![Credential registration: Challenge](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mojaloop/pisp/master/docs/linking/5a-credential-registration.puml)

+> **Notes:**
+> 1. Similar to a `GET /parties` call, the PISP doesn't need to include the `FSPIOP-Destination` header in `POST /consents/{ID}/generateChallenge`.
+The switch is responsible for finding the responsible Auth service for this consent based on the `consentId`

 ### 1.6.2.
 Finalizing the credential

 Once the challenge is provided to the PISP, the PISP will generate a new